-by Larry and Lilliam Larsen
+by Larry Larsen

 We had visited Providenciales in the Turks & Caicos Islands in 1986 when virtually the only nice accommodations were at the Club Med Turquoise Resort.
 We thoroughly enjoyed the

 all-inclusive aspect of the Club Med facility since there were few "outside" options for restaurants and activities, and the island infrastructure was adequate at best.
 We vowed that we would return